thm-projects/arsnova-flashcards/.docker/docker_readme.md

   2.1.
 If your local port 3000 is already in use, you can change it in `.docker/docker-compose.yml`\
   2.2.
 You may also start the containers detached by using the `-d` option.
 Beware: you then won't see any output from the containers; at least for the first start of the app it is recommended to start the containers in foreground
 3. The app is now available under [localhost](http://localhost:3000)

-## Developing with Docker
-You can build and run the development version of cards with docker.
-Therefore you can use the docker-compose in the projects root directory.
-1. Clone the project
-2. From your project directory run `sudo UID_GID="$(id -u):$(id -g)" docker-compose up -d`\
-  2.1 `UID_GID="$(id -u):$(id -g)"` sets the environments variable `UID_GID` for docker-compose.
-This is necessary for handling correct permissions.
-If you do not provide it, it will use `1000` for both as default.
-This default value will most likely fit your system, but not with certainty.
-3. This brings up the app under Port 3000 - you may change this port in the docker-compose.yml file\
-  3.1.
-The first time you run this, it may take a (long) while\
-  3.2.
-If you like to start the containers detached, use command option `-d`.
-Beware: you then won't see any output from the containers; at least for the first start of the app it is recommended to start the containers in foreground\
-  3.3.
-You may run the app with a custom `settings.json`-File by adding it in the docker-compose file as `command`
-4. The app is now available under **localhost:\<desired-port\>**, default [localhost:3000](http://localhost:3000).